Houston · Harris County · Surrounding Areas

 Learn More →Professional installation of amplifiers, antennas, and cabling by licensed technicians with attention to code compliance.

-Learn More →We prepare and run the acceptance test required by the fire marshal, and provide complete documentation for permit files.
+Learn More →The BDA contractor prepares and runs the acceptance test required by the fire marshal, and provides complete documentation for permit files.

 Learn More →Required annual NFPA 1225 testing with signed documentation and a maintenance agreement to keep your system in spec year over year.

 Learn More →Failed a recent inspection?
-We diagnose existing systems, repair or replace faulty components, and get you back in compliance fast.
+The BDA contractor diagnoses existing systems, repairs or replaces faulty components, and gets you back in compliance fast.

 Learn More →How It Works

-We come out, walk the building, test signal levels, and give you a straight answer on what you need.
+The BDA contractor walks the building, tests signal levels, and gives you a straight answer on what you need.

-We design the system to code, pull permits, and install.
-You'll know the timeline and total cost before we touch anything.
+The BDA contractor designs the system to code, pulls permits, and installs.
+You'll know the timeline and total cost before any work begins.

-We run the acceptance test with the fire marshal, document everything, and hand you a compliant, signed-off system.
+The BDA contractor runs the acceptance test with the fire marshal, documents everything, and hands you a compliant, signed-off system.

 Montgomery County's commercial corridor along I-45.
 New construction and mixed-use developments.